 - Patients with known active human immunodeficiency virus (HIV) infection out of concern for the drug-drug interaction with venetoclax and highly active antiretroviral therapy (HAART) therapy

-I. To determine a safe dose and schedule of venetoclax that can be added to a reduced intensity conditioning regimen consisting of busulfan and fludarabine for patients with clonal myeloid malignancies including acute myeloid leukemia (AML), myelodysplastic syndrome (MDS) and MDS/myeloproliferative neoplasm (MPN) overlap syndromes who are undergoing allogeneic (allo)-hematopoietic cell transplantation (HCT).
+I. To determine the safety and schedule of venetoclax that can be added to a reduced intensity conditioning regimen consisting of busulfan and fludarabine for patients with clonal myeloid malignancies (acute myeloid leukemia [AML], myelodysplastic syndrome [MDS] and MDS/myeloproliferative neoplasm [MPN] overlap syndromes who are undergoing allogeneic (allo)-hematopoietic cell transplantation (HCT).
+(Part 1)

 I. To estimate the overall survival at 12 months.

 II.
 To estimate the progression free survival at 12 months.